Bruce V. Rauner Professor of Business Administration

 Rivkin's scholarly work has appeared in journals such as Management Science, Organization Science, the Strategic Management Journal, the Academy of Management Journal, Administrative Science Quarterly, and Research Policy.
 Much of this work uses simulations of complex adaptive systems to examine the theoretical implications of cross-cutting interactions.
 His empirical work on the topic employs a mix of large-scale statistical studies, field research, and case studies.

-Rivkin currently teaches the core business strategy course in the first year of the MBA Program.
-Until recently, he taught strategy in HBS's Advanced Management Program as well as an MBA elective that he developed, Advanced Competitive Strategy: Integrating the Enterprise.
+Rivkin currently teaches business strategy in the Advanced Management Program.
+Until recently, he taught strategy in the first year of the MBA program as well as a second-year MBA elective that he developed, Advanced Competitive Strategy: Integrating the Enterprise.
 The elective course aims to improve students’ ability to integrate across the parts of the companies they will manage.
-It gives students a body of concepts for thinking about cross-cutting interactions, a set of tools for making decisions with boundary-spanning implications, and in-class practice with such decisions.
-A comprehensive description of Advanced Competitive Strategy is available to fellow educators via Harvard Business School Publishing.
+A comprehensive description of Advanced Competitive Strategy is available to fellow educators via Harvard Business Publishing.

 Rivkin received his Ph.D. in Business Economics from Harvard.
 Earlier, he studied chemical engineering and public policy at Princeton and obtained a M.Sc. in economics from the London School of Economics on a Marshall Scholarship.
 Prior to pursuing his doctorate, Rivkin led case teams and managed client relationships at Monitor Company, a strategy consulting firm based in Cambridge, Massachusetts.